Resource-Efficient Hadamard Test Tailored Variational Framework for Nonlinear Dynamics on Quantum Computers: Nonlinear Burgers Dynamics

 With these parameter choices, we perform VQA simulations and present the results in Fig.~\ref{Fig:Burgers_Dynamics}.
 Specifically, we simulate the dynamics up to $n_{t} = 40$, $n_{t} = 80$, and $n_{t} = 40$ time steps for $n = 3$, $n = 4$ and $n = 5$, respectively.
-As shown in Fig.~\ref{Fig:Burgers_Dynamics}a, the overlap between the classical and optimized variational states remains above $99\%$ throughout the evolution.
+Here, $n_{t}$ denotes the number of time steps.
+As shown in Fig.~\ref{Fig:Burgers_Dynamics}a, the overlap between the classical and optimized variational states remains above $99\%$ throughout the evolution, corresponding to a state infidelity $F^{'}$ on the order of $10^{-2}$ or lower.
 Furthermore, the results demonstrate that our low-depth Hadamard test circuits (Fig.~\ref{Fig:QNPU_Burgers}) accurately implement Burgers\textquotesingle{} dynamics over many time steps, and the proposed PQC architecture (Fig.~\ref{Fig:Proposed_Ansatz}a) efficiently captures the accompanying nonlinear fluid behavior.
 It is worth noting that the overlap exhibits a gradual decrease, typically on the order of $10^{-4}-10^{-5}$ per time step.
-This behavior may be attributed to the accumulation of statistical noise over time, which gradually degrades the fidelity of the variational state.
+This behavior may be attributed to the accumulation of statistical noise over time, which gradually degrades the fidelity of the variational state (see Appendix-\ref{AppSec:Shot_Analysis} for detailed analysis).
 Increasing the number of shots per circuit execution may mitigate this effect by reducing the variance in measurement outcomes, thereby improving the accuracy and stability of the VQA calculations.

 To validate our results, we examine the fluid velocity fields at $t = 0.7,~0.9,$ and $0.25$ for systems with $n = 3,~4,$ and $5$ qubits, respectively.
 In Figs.~\ref{Fig:Burgers_Dynamics}b–\ref{Fig:Burgers_Dynamics}d, the black curves represent the initial state at $t = 0$, while the purple (blue) curves denote the states obtained via classical (VQA) simulations.
 These results demonstrate an excellent agreement between the classical and variational quantum approaches, as evidenced by the near-perfect overlap of states at distinct time instances.
 Moreover, key dynamical features such as shockwave formation, manifested as sharp discontinuities in the fluid velocity field, are clearly visible in Figs.~\ref{Fig:Burgers_Dynamics}b and \ref{Fig:Burgers_Dynamics}c.
 The ability of the VQA framework to capture these nonlinear features substantiates the efficacy of our proposed low-depth Hadamard-test circuits and the PQC architecture.